Erez Marom Photography

 AVAILABILITY

 Deep within the Ring of Fire lies a country like no other.
 Boasting thousands of islands, vast territory, hundreds of volcanoes, booming wildlife and a beautiful culture, Indonesia might be the most incredibly diverse country on Earth.
 It's almost like it was custom made for the travelling photographer.
-On this 12-day photographic journey, we will taste several of the cherries on top of this photographic cake, and travel to the very best, most interesting and most photogenic locations it has to offer.
-We will visit the 3 most beautiful volcanoes in 2 different islands.
-We will also have our go at Indonesia's abundant and divese wildlife, shooting the majestic (and funny!) orangutans, proboscis monkeys and the mighty Komodo Dragon.
+On this 15-day photographic journey, we will taste several of the cherries on top of this photographic cake, and travel to the very best, most interesting and most photogenic locations it has to offer.
+We will visit the 2 most beautiful and photogenic volcanoes, and also have our go at Indonesia's abundant and divese wildlife, shooting the majestic (and funny!) orangutans, proboscis monkeys, the mighty Komodo Dragon and the comical and rarely-shot Celebes crested macaques.

 Join professional, award-winning nature photographer Erez Marom on a trip of a lifetime to explore and enjoy one of the most unbelievable places on Earth.